thismusicisfalse/DAOCPU/component1/README.md

-# Component 1 Documentation
+# Component 1

 This folder contains the individual files and the documentations for component 1.
+Component 1 is a generative composition.
 At present, this component has only two versions (standalone, and standalone conducted), and one further version (backing track) that is under development.

 Component 1 is a generative composition written in the CHUCK language (https://chuck.cs.princeton.edu/).
 In order to run the composition, you need to have CHUCK and miniAudicle installed.
 Installation files and installation instructions can be found here (https://chuck.cs.princeton.edu/release/).